shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Sheet/Step 3: Solve Problems on Arrays/Step 3.2/Two Sum.md

 - solve without using a map
 - approach - two pointer
+- we had to use a custom data structure since on sorting, the index of the element is lost
 - my doubt, TODO - this feels like a variation of the usual two pointer that i do, where both start from beginning. how to identify from the problem which variation to use

 ```java